 What supplies do you need for epoxy craft projects?

-While there are going to be some specific things you will need for each project, here are a few staples to have on hand if you’re going to make anything with resin:
+While there are going to be some specific things you will need for each project, there are resin supplies you need to make anything with resin:

 RESIN